Video: How To Do Your Coinbase Crypto Tax with Koinly

 If you have multiple accounts, you can add them using the same steps we covered above.

 It's normal to see transactions from Coinbase Pro to Coinbase even if you never sent them.
 This is because whenever you transfer crypto from Coinbase Pro, it is internally sent to your Coinbase account first before being sent out to the destination address.
-These transactions are not taxable events so they have no affect on your taxes.
+These transactions are not taxable events so they have no effect on your taxes.